jarmlaht/SpringBootLoginMongoDB/README.md

 # SpringBootLoginMongoDB

+Prerequisites

+We will need :

+    Netbeans IDE
+    JDK 1.7 or later
+    Maven 3.0+
+    MongoDB

 By default MongoDB is usign "test" database.
 The example uses "users" collection, so it must be created:

 > db.createCollection("users")